zippo92/SABD_P1/README.md

 ```
 ./create.sh
 ```
-for create 4 images, of which 1 master and 3 slaves
+use this to create 4 images, of which 1 master and 3 slaves

 ```
 ./destroy.sh
 ```
-for destroy them
+and this to destroy them

 once inside the master image